Assess Vulnerability & Risk

 Understanding Vulnerability

 - If an asset could sustain a negative impact from a hazard, it is sensitive to that hazard.
-For example, a furniture store is sensitive to flooding.
+For example, a ground-floor furniture store would be considered sensitive to flooding.

 - If the potential impact from a hazard is minimal, the asset is not sensitive.
 For example, assets such as parking lots are generally not sensitive to severe weather.

 Even if an asset is sensitive to a hazard, it is not necessarily vulnerable.
-Does the asset have characteristics that enable it to deal with or adjust to the hazard?
+Does the asset have adaptive capacity—a characteristic that helps it deal with or adjust to the hazard?
+For example, does the ground-floor furniture store have flood barriers installed at every door to the building?

 Adaptive capacity—the ability to adjust to new situations—reduces the potential impact of a sensitive asset.
-For each asset-hazard pair, consider the ability of the asset to avoid damage or adapt to its hazard.
+For each of your exposed assets, consider if the asset has some ability to avoid damage or adapt to an occurrence of the hazard.

-Based on your descriptions, add a third column and categorize the vulnerability of each asset-hazard pair as low, medium, or high.
+- Based on your descriptions, consider how likely it is that the asset would be damaged if the hazard occurs.
+Use the third column to categorize the vulnerability of each asset-hazard pair as low, medium, or high.

 Understanding Risk

-For asset-hazard pairs with high or medium vulnerability, you'll also want to characterize the risk they represent.
+For assets with high or medium vulnerability, you'll also want to characterize the risk they represent.
 Risk is a compound concept that describes the chance of sustaining a substantial loss.

 - The first element of risk is the probability of a hazard occurring.
 How likely is it that the hazard will happen in your location?
 How frequently has it occurred in the past, and is that frequency increasing due to climate change?